If You Eat Meat You Need To Know These 5 Facts

 October 27, 2015

 Meat is a product that requires a process before being marketed.
-Even before becoming meat, these sentient animals that are capable of a range of emotions, are provided chemicals and antibiotics.
+Even before becoming meat, these sentient animals that are capable of a range of emotions, are provided with chemicals and antibiotics.

-Meat makes a long journey before being meticulously packaged into containers; a journey that begins with an animal hanging upside down, beheaded, and bleeding mercilessly.
+Meat makes a long journey before being meticulously packaged into containers; a journey that begins with an animal hanging upside down, beheaded and bleeding mercilessly.

 Here are some facts you need to know before purchasing that package of meat.

 1. How the process of natural putrefaction is slowed down.

 When an animal is alive, their skin and intestines work as a barrier against bacteria.
 Any microbe that crosses these barriers is eliminated.
 However, when they die, microbes can penetrate the skin and intestines colonizing the lifeless tissue.
 The moment a butcher opens an animal that is already dead, the first path that allows contaminants appears.